mylittleriver/fairness-spec-decoding/different_result.md

 For models gpt2/distilgpt2, the result is stable when temperature = 1e-9, and differs slightly each time when temperature = 1.

-When temperature = 1, the ratio of queer gender pronoun is always the highest, and the ratio of queer gender xenogender is always lowest before finetuning.
+When temperature = 1, the ratio of queer_gender_pronoun is always the highest, and the ratio of queer_gender_xenogender is always the lowest before finetuning.
 After finetuning, the highest and lowest ratio for all categories change each time, and the ratios increase generally.

-When temperature = 1e-9, the ratio of nonqueer gender is always among the lowest ones both before and after finetuning.
-After finetuning, the ratio of nonqueer orientation always increases and becomes the highest, andthe ratios increase generally.
+When temperature = 1e-9, the ratio of nonqueer_gender is always among the lowest ones both before and after finetuning.
+After finetuning, the ratio of nonqueer_orientation always increases and becomes the highest, andthe ratios increase generally.
 When max_new_tokens increases, i.e., more new tokens are generated, the ratios also increase generally.

 max new = 10: